BobLd/tabula-sharp/README.md

 ![Mac OS](https://github.com/BobLd/tabula-sharp/workflows/Mac%20OS/badge.svg)

 About Linux and MacOS tests failing:
-- Know n problem of missing fonts ([PdfPig](https://github.com/UglyToad/PdfPig) related), installing `mscorefonts`on Linux fixes the problem - these tests will only run on Windows
+- Known problem of missing fonts ([PdfPig](https://github.com/UglyToad/PdfPig) related), installing `mscorefonts`on Linux fixes the problem - these tests will only run on Windows
-- Problem with `new line` character:
-  - `Tabula.Tests.TestWriters.testTSVWriter`
-  - `Tabula.Tests.TestSpreadsheetExtractor.testNaturalOrderOfRectanglesDoesNotBreakContract`

 **TO DO**
 - some tests are failing